5war00p/bridge-token-approvals/docs/blog.md

 ## The Project

 As for the protype, I'm keeping the token list limited to the Polygon chain and the chosen bridge is  [Hop](https://hop.exchange/).
-The initial requirements for this project is to have a defined token list with required data - bridge address, token address and the additonal information like toke name, token symbol and icon to make it readable for the users.
+The initial requirements for this project is to have a defined token list with required data - bridge address, token address and the additonal information like token name, token symbol and icon to make it readable for the users.

 *Data: Tokens.ts*